toothemooon/svelte4_integration/README.md

 - **GET /api/posts** - Retrieve all blog posts
 - **GET /api/posts/:id** - Retrieve a specific blog post by ID
 - **POST /api/posts** - Create a new blog post
+- **User authentication system** - Allow users to register, login, and have personalized experiences

 ## How the Connection Works